-As part of the purchase of Biomateriali S.r.l, we assumed a loan from the Italian government under a program that provides funding to certain businesses in Italy through a combination of grants and loans if certain requirements are met.
+As part of the 2007 purchase of Biomateriali S.r.l, we assumed a loan from the Italian government under a program that provides funding to certain businesses in Italy through a combination of grants and loans if certain requirements are met.
 The loan was stated to be payable in ten annual payments through 2018 of principal and interest at an interest rate of 0.74%.
 The present value of the loan was recorded as of the date the proceeds were received using our incremental borrowing rate.
 Interest was imputed on the loan and the amortization was recorded as interest expense.
-In March 2011, the Italian government informed us the loan and grants had become due in full as a result of the Biomateriali S.r.l plant closure.
+In March 2011, the Italian government informed us that the loan and grants had become due in full as a result of the Biomateriali S.r.l plant closure.
 We expect to repay the Italian government approximately \$0.3 million related to the previous grants, the imputed interest on the outstanding loan balance, and certain additional interest and penalties, all of which has been recorded as restructuring expense for the year ended December 31, 2010.
-The outstanding amount of the accelerated loan and grant repayment was approximately \$0.4 million as of March 31, 2011 and December 31, 2010 and has been recorded in our balance sheet in accrued expenses.
-We expect that this matter will be settled in 2011.
+The outstanding amount of the accelerated loan and grant repayment was approximately \$0.4 million as of June 30, 2011 and December 31, 2010 and has been recorded in our consolidated balance sheet as accrued expenses.
+The timing of the repayment of the loan and grant will be determined by the Italian government.